tstack/lnav/src/internals/cmd-ref.rst

 :partition-name *name*
 ^^^^^^^^^^^^^^^^^^^^^^

-  Mark the top line in the log view as the start of a new partition with the given name
+  Mark the focused line in the log view as the start of a new partition with the given name

   **Parameters**
     * **name\*** --- The name for the new partition

   **Examples**
-    To mark the top line as the start of the partition named 'boot #1':
+    To mark the focused line as the start of the partition named 'boot #1':

     .. code-block::  lnav